mpriscella/vscode-drupal/README.md

 ## Install Drupal with Default Values

-* Open a new terminal in Visual Studio Code and run `make install`.
+* Open a new terminal in Visual Studio Code and run `./install.sh`.
 * Navigate to `http://localhost:8080` in your browser and log in to the Drupal instance with the username and password `admin`.